 The ICCAT catch-at-size dataset was used to estimate gear selectivity for each of the baseline fleet types.
 The operating models incorporate 17 fishing fleets, as described in Table 3.1.

-The pop-off satellite (PSAT) archival tag data from several sources (NOAA, DFO, WWF, AZTI, UNIMAR, IEO, UCA, FEDERCOOPESCA, COMBIOMA, GBYP, Stanford University) have been compiled by NOAA (M. Lauretta) and used to estimate movements among spatial strata.
+The pop-off satellite (PSAT) archival tag data from several sources (NOAA, DFO, WWF, AZTI, UNIMAR, IEO, UCA, FEDERCOOPESCA, COMBIOMA, GBYP, IFREMER, Stanford University) have been compiled by NOAA (M. Lauretta) and used to estimate movements among spatial strata.
 Tag tracks were provided by the seven spatial strata.
 These are converted to strata-quarter records by the following rule: for each tag, its strata position in a quarter is assigned as the strata in which the tag spent the most days during that quarter (Fig 2.1A).

 In the model developed for movement, quarterly transitions between strata depend on stock (Eastern or Western) and age class (ages 1-4, 5-8, and 9+).
 Only tags that have either corresponding weight or length data can be assigned an age class (by cohort slicing) and can be used by the model.
 Similarly, only those tags that have entered either the Gulf of Mexico or the Mediterranean can be assigned a stock of origin.
 All other tags are removed and not used in the conditioning of operating models.
-The exception are tags released by AZTI in the Bay of Biscay, which are assumed to correspond to be of Eastern stock of origin.
-Of the data provided by November 2018 only around 1/5 of all quarterly transitions could be used by the model, as the others lack either age-class assignment or stock of origin assignment.
-In total 598 quarterly electronic tag transitions were recorded for tags of known stock of origin (i.e. that entered or were released in either the Gulf of Mexico or the Mediterranean) and could be assigned to age classes (Fig 2.1B).
+The exception are tags released by AZTI in the Bay of Biscay, which are assumed to correspond to be of Eastern Stock of origin.
+By November 2018 data from 1,307 tags were available for the model, however only #### of these tags could be used for to provide transition information as the others lacked either age-class assignment or stock of origin assignment.
+This resulted in a total of 598 quarterly electronic tag transitions, or around 1/5 of all quarterly transitions, being used by the model (Fig 2.1B).